playcanvas/developer.playcanvas.com/content/en/user-manual/2D/texture-packing.md

 # What is texture packing?

-It's common to find sprites or UI images in packs where they are separate images.
+It's common to find sprites or UI images bundled as separate images.
 Texture packing is combining those separate images into a single [texture atlas][texture-atlas].

 This has several advantages including: